H.R. 6550: American FIRST Act of 2025

 Are any international organizations exempt?

 Yes.
-The bill excludes certain international financial institutions and organizations where U.S. participation is based on a treaty.
+The reporting rules skip certain international financial institutions and any organization the U.S. takes part in under a treaty.

 Based on H.R.
 6550 bill text